The Bad Seed (play): Production

 Staged by Reginald Denham, the play opened on Broadway on December 8, 1954, at the 46th Street Theatre in New York City.
 After five months, the play moved to the Coronet Theatre on 49th Street, and remained there until the final performance on September 27, 1955.
 The play had run for 334 performances.

 The production starred Nancy Kelly (who won the 1955 Tony Award for Best Actress in a Play in the role of Christine Penmark), Patty McCormack (as Rhoda Penmark), Henry Jones (as Leroy), Evelyn Varden (as Monica Breedlove), Joseph Holland (as Emory Wages), Lloyd Gough (as Reginald Takser), Thomas Chalmers (as Richard Bravo), Joan Croydon as (Miss Fern), John O'Hare (as Col. Kenneth Penmark), Wells Richardson as Mr. Daigle, and Eileen Heckart (as Mrs. Daigle).

 Interest in the play was strong enough that Life magazine ran an extensive story on the production a week before it opened.

 The play was shortlisted for the 1955 Pulitzer Prize for Drama, but Joseph Pulitzer Jr. pressured the prize jury into presenting it to Cat on a Hot Tin Roof instead.

 Film adaptation

 The play was adapted by John Lee Mahin into an Academy Award-nominated 1956 film of the same name, directed by Mervyn Leroy.
 Kelly, McCormack, Heckart, Croydon, Varden, and Jones all reprised their stage roles in the film.
 The first three received Academy Award nominations for their performances.
-The movie's ending was changed from that of the play for purposes of the Hollywood Production Code.
+The movie's ending was changed from that of the play for purposes of the Hays Code.